Categories

 Steps in the Planning Permission Process in Leeds

-Securing house extension planning permission Leeds involves several stages:
+Securing house extension planning permission in Leeds involves several stages:

 1. Research and Pre-Application Advice: Before designing, research Leeds City Council’s local planning rules.
 You can also request pre-application advice for tailored guidance and to smooth the process.